IgorMundstein/WinMemoryCleaner/README.md

 ### Optimization hotkey

-- Set a keyboard global hotkey to run the optimization. `CTRL + ALT + M` is the default and customizable value
+- Set a keyboard global hotkey to run the optimization. `CTRL + SHIFT + M` is the default and customizable value

 ### Settings